lauyh/backend-assessment/readme.md

 # About
-This repo is intend to complete a technical assessment by creating a rest end point to find and filter the post from `jsonplaceholder.typicode.com`.
+This repo is intended to complete a technical assessment by creating a rest end point to find and filter the post from `jsonplaceholder.typicode.com`.

 # Explaination
-1. Reason for chooing `Express.JS` is because itis fast for prototyping as well as the large number of library that are available.
+1. Reason for choosing `Express.JS` is because it is fast for prototyping as well as the large number of library that are available.
 2. Using `filter` function is scalable as it's complexity is `log(N)`.

 # Setup